 Gallatin, MO, takes its name from one of the early financial giants in American history.
 Born on Jan.
 29, 1761 at Geneva, Switzerland, his full name was Abraham Alphonse Albert Gallatini.

 Gallatin graduated from the University at Geneva at age 18 in 1779.
-He came to the United States to offer his services to General Washington and the cause of human liberty.
+In 1780 he arrived in Boston from the City State of Geneva to offer his services to General Washington and the cause of human liberty.

 Gallatin served as commander of Fort Machias in what is now the state of Maine.
-In 1782 he bcame a French teacher at Harvard and in 1786 settled in Monongahela of Fayelle County, PA.
-Gallatin purchased land in Virginia in 1784 and was naturalized in Virginia in 1785, but never resided on that property.
+In 1782 he became a French teacher at Harvard.
+Using his earnings from his teaching position, Gallatin purchased roughly 400 acres of land in 1874 and settled in Monongahela of Fayelle County, PA, in 1786.
+This purchase he ultimately called Friendship Hill.
+Gallatin was naturalized in Virginia in 1785, but never resided on that property.

-In 1786 Gallatined entered politics as an Anti-Federalist.
+In 1786 Gallatin entered politics as an Anti-Federalist.
 He was a member of the Pennsylvania Constitutional Convention in 1789 and drafted that constitution.
 He served for two years in the Penn State Legislature.
-While there he promoted improvemetns in state finances — so well formed that the state did not levy a direct tax for 40 years.
+While there he promoted improvements in state finances — so well formed that the state did not levy a direct tax for 40 years.
+A year shy of being eligible, Gallatin was sent to the U.S. Senate by Pennsylvania — a technicality due to his date of naturalization that was successfully challenged by the Federalist majority.
+Back in Fayette County, he found himself embroiled in the Whiskey Rebellion as a voice of reason.
+While this might have ended his political career, it did not, and he was chosen to represent the 12th District of Pennsylvania for the 4th-6th sessions of the U.S. Congress.

-In 1793 Gallatin married and was elected to the U.S. Senate.
-Because of the date of his naturalization, he was removed from that office but was elected to the House of Representatives.
-He served in that office until 1801.
+In 1793 Gallatin married.
+He served in Congress until 1801.
 That year President Jefferson made him the second Secretary of the Treasury.

 When Albert Gallatin took his oath of office as Secretary of the Treasury in May, 1801, the national debt was over $82 million and annual total receipts were about $10.6 million.
 It is easy to see that the national debt then was far worse than we face today (1989) — nearly eight times annual revenue as compared to our present debt of three times our annual revenue.